Tellusant/docs/periodicals/beige-book.md

 ---
-title: "Nowcast: Sentiment Analysis of Economic Activity Based on the Beige Book"
+title: "Nowcast: Sentiment Analysis of Economic Activity Based on the Beige Book of March 4, 2026"
 description: "The Fed's Beige Book, Summary of Commentary on Current Economic Conditions, covers current economic activity for the 12 Federal Reserve Districts.
 Tellusant converts it into a quantitative nowcast."
 image: /assets/social-card-beig.png
 ---
-# Nowcast: Sentiment Analysis of Economic Activity Based on the Beige Book
+# Nowcast: Sentiment Analysis of Economic Activity Based on the Beige Book of March 4, 2026
 The Fed's Beige Book, *[Summary of Commentary on Current Economic Conditions](https://www.federalreserve.gov/monetarypolicy/publications/beige-book-default.htm)*, covers current economic activity for the 12 Federal Reserve Districts.
 It is published sesqui-monthly (every 1 1/2 month).
 Tellusant converts it into a quantitative nowcast.

 The Beige Book is useful for, among others, CEOs and management teams who want to quickly assess where the economy is at present.